Key takeaways

 Universal human themes include love as well as power and identity and conflict which appear commonly in literature.
 Students need to study how the storyline and dramatic elements interact with character portrayals and literary techniques to reveal the book’s core statement.

-The elements students discover in books like “The Catcher in the Rye” and “Wuthering Heights” help them construct solid interpretations and arguments which students need for their AP Literature examination.
+Students discover in books like “The Catcher in the Rye” and “A Portrait of the Artist as a Young Man” solid interpretations and arguments which students need for their AP Literature examination.
 Students gain better skills for critical literary examination through complete theme analysis.

 Decoding Shakespearean Language